1 of 4 | A building in downtown New Orleans is destroyed in the aftermath of Hurricane Ida on August 30. File Photo by AJ Sisco/UPI | License Photo

-Of the 13 to 19 anticipated named storms this year, NOAA predicts six to 10 of them to become hurricanes, including three to six major hurricanes.
+Of the 14 to 21 named storms expected, six to 10 could become hurricanes, three to six of which could be Category 3 or higher.